 Sarah is a nonprofit professional with expertise in fundraising and communications.
 She currently works as a Leadership Gifts Officer at International Rescue Committee, one of the leading humanitarian aid organizations globally.
 Sarah holds an undergraduate degree from Harvard University and received her MBA from UC Berkeley's Haas School of Business in 2016.
 Her background studying, volunteering, and living internationally has inspired a decade of involvement in charitable organizations serving the needs of marginalized communities, with a particular emphasis on women's and children's issues.

 John Deterding spent 10 years in the US Navy, and deployed around the world as a submariner and Navy Diver.
 Following his military service, John worked for a large corporation doing chemical engineering consulting and sales in the Midwest before making his way out west to pursue a career in law.
 Upon arriving in Berkeley, John was quickly drawn to the anti-trafficking movement, and he currently serves as a program director for the Berkeley Law Anti-Trafficking Project.
-John enjoys spending time outdoors and exploring the East Bay with his wife Katie, one-year-old son Jack, soon-to-be baby boy, and their golden retriever, Bear.
-John is a graduate of the US Naval Academy and is currently a law student at the University of California, Berkeley School of Law.
+John enjoys spending time outdoors and exploring the East Bay with his wife Katie, and their two sons, and golden retriever, Bear.
+John is a graduate of the US Naval Academy and a 2020 law graduate of the University of California, Berkeley School of Law.

 Ne’cole Daniels is an expert in combatting sexual exploitation and addressing the root causes of trafficking within various marginalized communities.
 This has been her passion and work for the past 16 years.